kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 Cadence keeps grumbling in the background as I type, only half listening to her.

 I could leave.
 Kistr has gone back to his shielded office, and unless a reprimand is triggered, he won’t bother with me again today.
 No one else will care.
 But I have no great love for the health or recreation assignments, where the activities are nearly as mind-numbing as the work we are assigned to.
-I do not care to return to my small white room on Floor 28 simply to sleep and find temporary freedom from the boredom.
+I do not care to return to my room simply to sleep and find temporary freedom from the boredom.
 I can’t be bothered to leave my desk, much less abandon work and go.

 “Play hooky.”
-Cadence chants, delighted.
+Cadence chants, delighted with her latest nonsense word.

 I rub hard between my eyes, sighing.
 Cadence is relentlessly loud and talkative and smug.
 I don’t know anyone else like her.

 Although, I don’t actually know anyone else.
 That would be against Regulation.

 An alert takes over my screen: time for a hydration break.